It's Hyorish

-It's Hyorish is the third studio album by South Korean singer-songwriter Lee Hyori.
-It was released by Mnet Media on July 15, 2008.
+It's Hyorish is the third studio album by South Korean recording artist Lee Hyori, released by Mnet Media on July 15, 2008.
 The album contains 13 tracks, including the singles "U-Go-Girl" and "Hey Mr. Big".
 It explores a variety of musical styles–including hip-hop, eurodance, and electronica, with songwriting contributions by Kim Eana, Wheesung, and E-Tribe, amongst others.

 The album was a commercial success in South Korea, it received over 60,000 pre-orders ten days before the official release.
 It achieved the number one position on the monthly MIAK album chart for the month of July, making it her first number-one album.
 It was the country's best-selling album of 2008 by a female solo artist, and has since sold over 100,000 copies.

 Background and release

 On July 9, 2008, the name of Lee's then-upcoming third studio album along with its two title tracks were unveiled, slated for release on July 16.
 The album marked Lee's first album in 2 years and 5 months, since February 2006's Dark Angel.
 The album was produced in two physical formats: a regular CD version and a limited edition LP version.
 The limited edition's album jacket was printed in the size of an LP record while the CD itself was arranged in a way that hid behind the LP.
 It additionally contained a photobook with more than 60 photos taken in Hawaii.
 The limited edition of the album received more than 60,000 pre-orders; however, only 10,000 copies were made available to distributors.

 Mnet initially planned to pre-release five of the upcoming album's songs, including the two title tracks, on July 14.
 However, some of the album's tracks were illegally leaked to YouTube, and so the pre-releases were instead released two days earlier, on July 12.
 The full album was released a day earlier than intended, on July 15.